khufkens/europhen.org/pages/full-install-guide.md

 ![](../../images/documentation/server_settings.png)

 Edit the server settings by either entering an IP address or a server url.
-Data for {{site.title}} should use url: **{{site.dataurl}}**.
+Data for {{site.title}} should use url: **{{site.ftpurl}}**.
 Multiple servers are allowed by entering their respective IP or url on separate lines.

 ![](../../images/documentation/server_settings_edit.png)